octohooks/octohooks-clients/dotnet/Octohooks.Example/README.md

 ## Introduction

-This case involves an .NET Core API that allows clients to send SMS messages via an endpoint.
-Due to client demand, there is a request to implement webhook functionality in order to receive real-time notification when messages are sent and delivered.
+In this scenario, there is a .NET Core API which enables merchants to initiate refunds through an endpoint.
+As per the request from merchants, there is a need to introduce webhook functionality for receiving instantaneous notifications about the initiation and processing of refunds.

 To achieve this objective, we plan to leverage [Octohooks](https://octohooks.com) for adding webhook capabilities to our API.
-The proposed approach entails generating an individual application for each client in [Octohooks](https://octohooks.com), thereby enabling each client to specify one or more endpoints for receiving events/messages.
+The proposed approach entails generating an individual application for each merchant in [Octohooks](https://octohooks.com), thereby enabling each merchant to specify one or more endpoints for receiving events/messages.

 ![Octohooks](Assets/diagram.png)